Matt Riddle: Feud with Seth Rollins and departure (2022–2023)

 He then began a feud with Seth "Freakin" Rollins, setting up a match between the two at SummerSlam.
 However, the match was postponed after Riddle suffered a storyline injury following an attack by Rollins on the July 25 episode of Raw.
 Despite this, both Riddle and Rollins appeared at SummerSlam on July 30, engaging in a brawl which saw Rollins come out on top.
 At Clash at the Castle on September 3, Riddle lost to Rollins.
 On the September 19 episode of Raw, it was announced that Riddle and Rollins would have a rematch in a Fight Pit match on October 8 at Extreme Rules in which Daniel Cormier would serve as special guest referee.
 At the event, Riddle defeated Rollins by submission.
 Riddle failed to win the United States Championship from Rollins on the October 17 episode of Raw, ending their feud.

 On the December 5 episode of Raw, after he and Kevin Owens failed to win the Undisputed WWE Tag Team Championship from The Usos, WWE wrote Riddle off television by having Solo Sikoa "injure" him during a brawl in the ring.
 On December 12, it was reported that the segment was done after Riddle had been suspended for 60 days after failing WWE's wellness policy for a second time.
 In a 2024 interview with Ariel Helwani, Riddle revealed that he had tested positive for cocaine, which caused his suspension.
 Riddle returned on the April 3, 2023, episode of Raw, attacking The Miz.
 He resumed feuding with The Bloodline by joining forces with Kevin Owens and Sami Zayn, but they lost to The Bloodline in a six-man tag team match at Backlash on May 6.

 At Money in the Bank on July 1, Riddle unsuccessfully challenged Gunther for the Intercontinental Championship.
 Following this, Riddle began teaming with Drew McIntyre, feuding with The Viking Raiders (Erik and Ivar).
-Riddle was involved in an incident at John F. Kennedy International Airport on August 21st, 2023 involving Port Authority Police.
-On the September 4 episode of Raw, Riddle and McIntyre lost to The Viking Raiders in a tornado tag team match, which marked Riddle's final appearance for the company.
+Riddle was involved in an incident at John F. Kennedy International Airport on August 21, 2023 involving Port Authority Police.
+On the September 4 episode of Raw, Riddle and McIntyre lost to The Viking Raiders in a tornado tag team match, which marked Riddle's final match and appearance for the company.
 On September 22, 2023, Riddle announced his departure from WWE on Twitter, and RK-Bro was officially disbanded immediately.